atik8055BUET/Cricket-Player-Management-System/README.md

 1. Fork the repository.
 2. Create a feature branch for your changes.
 3. Push your changes to your forked repository.
 4. Submit a pull request with a detailed explanation of your updates.

-## 📜 **License**

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this project as per the terms of the license.
-Refer to the [LICENSE](LICENSE) file for more information.

 ## 🌟 **Acknowledgements**